hashicorp/terraform-website/content/source/docs/cloud/sentinel/mock.html.md

 layout: "cloud"
 page_title: "Mocking Terraform Sentinel Data - Sentinel - Terraform Cloud and Terraform Enterprise"
 description: |-
-  Learn how to use the UI or API to generate mock Sentinel data and how to use it for testing.
+  Learn how to use the UI or API to generate mock Sentinel data and how to use that data for testing.
 ---

 # Mocking Terraform Sentinel Data